Unit 6 - Practice Quiz

 Transmission Media - Guided and Unguided Hard

-C. Doubling both the transmission distance and the frequency.
+B. Doubling the transmission distance while keeping the frequency constant.

 46 In IEEE 802.11n, spatial multiplexing is used to increase throughput.
 If a system uses a MIMO configuration with a channel and short guard interval, how does it achieve its theoretical maximum physical layer data rate of compared to a setup?